Ravens vs. Bengals staff picks for Week 18

-Here’s how The Baltimore Sun sports staff views the outcome of Sunday’s Week 1 game between the Ravens and Houston Texans at M&T Bank Stadium.
+Here’s how The Baltimore Sun sports staff views the outcome of Sunday’s Week 2 game between the Ravens and the Bengals at Paycor Stadium in Cincinnati.

 Brian Wacker, reporter